Slouch sock

-Slouch socks, slouchy socks, loose socks or fall down socks are a type of sock featuring a heavy non-elastic upper that may be pushed down into heavy folds around the ankles or pulled up to the knee.
+Slouch socks, slouchy socks, loose socks or fall down socks are a type of sock featuring a heavy, non-elastic upper that may be pushed down into heavy folds around the ankles or pulled up to the knee.
 In Japan, the loose sock style has been popular with high-school girls.
-In the US, slouch socks have trended in and out of fashion since the 1980s.
+In the U.S., slouch socks have trended in and out of fashion since the 1980s.

 Description

-Slouch socks are a type of sock featuring a heavy non-elastic upper that may be pushed down into heavy folds around the ankles or pulled up to the knee.
-Slouch socks tend to have a foot that is made of very thin fabric to encourage the layering of the socks.

 Slouch socks come in two primary varieties.
-"Flat-knit" slouch socks have no elastic and have a "two-by-two" knitting pattern.
+"Flat-knit" slouch socks have no elastic and have a "two-by-two" knitting pattern, creating a ribbed appearance by alternating 2 knit stitches and 2 purl stitches.
 The "flat-knit" term comes from the fact that the ribbing of the socks has a squared-off appearance.
 "Rib-knit" slouch socks are so-named because of their rounded ribbing.
+Most slouch socks, regardless of knitting style, tend to use very thin fabric around the foot to facilitate layering with other footwear.